linuswolff/ViewFromTheStreet/README.md

-# Thesis Project
+# The View From The Street: How Urban Environmental Features Shape Housing Prices in Rotterdam

-> Title: The View From The Street: How Urban Environmental Features Shape Housing Prices in Rotterdam
+This repository contains the code and (some of the) data for my master's thesis project.
+The project is about the relationship between urban environmental features, as observed from street view imagery, and housing prices in Rotterdam.
+The thesis text is also available [here](./thesis_text.pdf).

 ![](Data/resources/distribution_image_vars_rotterdam.png)